flyway/flywaydb.org/documentation/configuration/parameters/cherryPick.md

 {% include teams.html %}

 ## Description
 A Comma separated list of migrations that Flyway should consider when migrating, undoing, or repairing.
 Migrations are considered in the order that they are supplied, overriding the default ordering.
-Leave blank to consider all discovered migrations.
+Leave blank to consider all discovered migrations.<br/>
+Note that when used in conjunction with `undo`, the migrations are undone in reverse to how they are specified to `cherryPick` i.e. `flyway undo -cherryPick=3,2,1` will undo migrations in the order `1,2,3`.

 Each item in the list must either be a valid migration version (e.g `2.1`) or a valid migration description (e.g. `create_table`).